Alan Kimche: Later career and retirement

 In 2016, Kimche was named in the press as a possible candidate to succeed Jonathan Sacks as the Chief Rabbi of the United Kingdom.
 While Kimche himself confirmed that he was being considered as a candidate by the Chief Rabbinate Trust, the position was eventually filled by Rabbi Ephraim Mirvis.

 In April 2019, at the age of 66, Kimche retired from his role at Ner Yisrael Synagogue, and moved to Israel with his wife.
 Kimche's associate rabbi, Eliezer Zobin, was appointed as his successor.

 Upon his retirement, Kimche was honoured with a personal Sefer Torah donated by his synagogue.
 He was also honoured with a Festschrift, which included essays from prominent colleagues such as Rabbis Raphael Evers, Chanoch Ehrentreu, Mosheh Lichtenstein, and Shlomo Riskin.

-After two years in Jerusalem, Kimche and his wife moved to Efrat in 2021.
+After living for two years in Jerusalem, Kimche and his wife moved to Efrat in 2021.

+Rabbi Kimche opened a morning learning program at Kollel Boker, located at the Hovevei Tzion Synagogue in Talbiya, Jerusalem.
+This program takes place on Monday and Wednesday mornings, and includes shuirim in Jewish Philosophy, Practical Halacha and Gemara and is broadcast live on Zoom.

-As of March 2023, Rabbi Kimche has been appointed interim Rabbi of Mizrachi Hebrew Congregation in Melbourne Australia, a position that he intends to fill for two years.
+In March 2023, Rabbi Kimche was appointed interim Rabbi of Mizrachi Hebrew Congregation in Melbourne Australia, a position that he filled for two years.

+Upon his return from Australia in 2025, he joined the Global Semichas Chaver Program (SCP), and started teaching this halacha program in partnership with the OU (Orthodox Union) on Thursday mornings at the Hovevei Tzion Synagogue in Jerusalem.